Birth of Religions

 Domination

-We have seen different ways in which a religion can proliferate.
-One more way in which a religion can spread is societal domination.
-This happens whenever a group of adherents of one religion becomes dominant in a society — for example if that group invades the society in a war, becomes the elite of that society, or becomes the role model for that society.
-Whenever this happens, the society becomes more open to the religion, and will eventually adhere to it.
+Religion can also spread through societal domination.
+This happens when a group of adherents of one religion becomes dominant in a society, such as when one group invades another during war , becomes the elite of that society, or becomes the role model for that society .
+Whenever this happens, the society becomes more open to the new, dominant religion and will eventually adhere to it.
 Different from imposition, this transition happens through soft factors — even though the difference between the two forms is arguably gradual.Particular instances of this phenomenon are:

 - The Muslim Expansion